-They offer the same functionality as portable computers.
-They support mobile computing in a far superior way and have enormous processing horsepower.
-Users can edit and modify document files, access high speed internet, stream video and audio data, receive and send e-mails, attend/give lectures and presentations among its very many other functions.
+This mobile device is larger than a mobile phone or a PDA and integrates into a touch in a far superior way and have enormous processing horsepower.
+Users can edit and modify document files, access high speed internet, stream video and audio data, receive and send emails, attend/give lectures and presentations among its very many other functions.
 They have excellent screen resolution and clarity.